 What are the characteristics of auditory learners?

-Find it difficult to concentrate when there is distracting sounds in the background
+- Find it difficult to concentrate when there is distracting sound in the background

 Examples of auditory learning include: